rafael-santiago/tulip/doc/MANUAL.md

 Well, I hope you enjoy using this software.
 Maybe at the beginning, seeing a bunch of numbers, mixed up with crazy tags could make you a little bit dizzy.
-Bear in mind that once learned the numeric cipher and the possible control tags, the ``Tulip`` could be not useful but can make the transcription process much more entertaining, because you will start seeing it in a more programmatic way, instead of dummy clicks on a simulated fretboard.
+Bear in mind that once learned the numeric cipher and the possible control tags, the ``Tulip`` could be not only useful but also can make the transcription process much more entertaining, because you will start seeing it in a more programmatic way, instead of dummy clicks on a simulated fretboard.
 In addition, it can bring more method to your transcription workflow.
 Because you can add some version control over it.
-Looks, here is about producing well-structured codes instead of abstract clicks chained on a "luser" interface, so you can edit this plain-file codes everywhere you want to.
+Look, here is about producing well-structured codes instead of abstract clicks chained on a "luser" interface, so you can edit this plain-file codes everywhere you want to.
 Then, what about be more free and tidy with your transcriptions?

 However, do not avoid learning about the ``Standard Music Notation (Sheet Music)``.
 It is rather important for any ``Musician`` whom wants to evolute more and more.
-In fact, the tablature is a quite limited transcription form it is nice only to know about what you "previously know" or at least have a far idea about what it should be.
+In fact, the tablature is a quite limited transcription form.
+It is nice only to know about what you
+"previously know" or at least have a far idea about what it should be.

 That's all folks.
 Enjoy!